vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 enough to use up my MEWs.

-That means that days where I have flights are days where the flight and associated travel alone exhausts my MEWs, so that I need to keep all additional MEWs to a minimum as much as possible.
+That means that days where I have flights are days where the flight and associated travel alone exhausts my whole-day MEWs.
+Moreover, since I (likely) won't have a meal in between, I definitely go over the between-meal MEWs by a huge margin!
+So, I need to keep all additional MEWs to a minimum as much as possible.
 In fact, given the potential for things to go wrong and end up using even more MEWs, it is best to be well-rested and conserve MEWs.
 Which brings us to the next topic.

 ### MEWs across days